DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 ## 2. Understand the mechanism we will employ
 A Nanoleaf controller (at least Elements) will, out of the box, behave as a disconnected wireless access point.
 That is, you can connect to it, but it does not provide access to the Internet.
 The controller runs a tiny web-server we can talk to with a regular web-browser.
 This web-server provides a page to which we can upload a firmware image.

 If your device has been configured previously, you may have to execute a procedure to reset it to factory defaults.
-I don't know how.
-Figure it out.
+See

 In short: disregard the Nanoleaf app for a little while.